 A bacterial cell has long been thought of as a sack of protein soup – no organelles, no spatial organization.
 As a result, our ideas of how a cell can be organized have largely come from studying eukaryotic cells.
 Eukaryotes spatially organize their organelles and chromosomes using protein motors, like Kinesin and Dynein, that drive on highways made of actin filaments or microtubules.

 Recent advances in microscopy have shown that bacteria DO have organelles and subcellular organization.
 But bacteria don’t have linear motors that drive on protein highways.
-So how then does a bacterial cell spatially organize its essential process for life, like organelle trafficking, chromosome segregation, and cell division?
+So how then does a bacterial cell spatially organize its essential processes for life, like organelle trafficking, chromosome segregation, and cell division?

 Surfing surfaces – A model for transport in bacteria